civio/medicamentalia/_articles/vaccines/team.en.md

 The sources of the prices paid by the organizations are the following:

 * [PAHO Revolving Fund](http://www.paho.org/hq/index.php?option=com_docman&task=doc_download&gid=34168&Itemid=270&lang=en), with data from 2016.
 A PDF that we converted into structured data.
 The main issue with it is that the information is not broken down by manufacturer and only a weighted average is published.

 * **Unicef** published its price data in 2011 for the first time, and does [break down prices per manufacturer](https://www.unicef.org/supply/index_57476.html).
 The information published includes data from 2001 to 2016, so we used the latest year.

 * MSF sent us a database containing the prices paid when purchasing their vaccines.

 For countries, the search for information is much more complicated.
 We reviewed public procurement sites, government transparency portals and official purchasing documents from more than 30 countries, trying to cover all types of regions and income levels.
+But we didn't manage to do it.
 In most cases, the information is not public or can't be found without deeper local knowledge.
 In others, it's just hidden.
 In the end, unfortunately, we could only find a country outside the high income range, but we continue to work on improving the representativeness of the data.

 * **Spain**.
 We use the national level procurement site, *Contratación del Estado*, and the Official Gazette, BOE.
 The price information comes from the [framework agreement](http://boe.es/buscar/doc.php?id=BOE-B-2015-8168) signed for 2015 and 2016, which covers 15 of the 17 regional governments (Andalusia and the Basque Country are left out), the cities of Ceuta and Melilla and purchases made by the central government through the Ministries of Defense and Finance.
 As of the time of this investigation being published, the Government is evaluating the award of the [next framework agreement](https://www.boe.es/diario_boe/txt.php?id=BOE-B-2016-65952), which will regulate prices between 2017 and 2020.
 We've also reviewed purchases made during 2015 in Catalonia, Basque Country and Andalusia, since they publish -in their procurement information sites- data about prices per dose, although often hidden in the bid formalization paperwork.
 Although some of these regions are outside the national joint purchasing system, they've purchased at the same prices in most cases.
 Hence, if the price of a vaccine was not available from the framework agreement (because it wasn't awarded to any bidder in the first round), such as for the pneumococcus vaccine, we've used the price of adjudication in the regions.